 Finally, although endgame study is my priority, that does not mean that I entirely neglect other aspects of the game.
 I do study the opening, but within very tight constraints and with the aim of getting to familiar positions in the middle game, rather than to eke out a 0.1 pawn advantage with some obscure variation.
 I also study tactics (this is my second priority after the endgame) and strategy (more passively and to a limited amount).
 More on these other aspects of the game later.

 Those are some of the reasons I believe endgame study should take priority.
 Now to what I do with my endgame study time.
 Virtually all of it is studying with a book and playing the positions out over a real chessboard until I understand the concept.
-My books of choice are Silman’s Complete Endgame Course, three books by John Nunn – Understanding Chess Endgames, Chess Endings 1 and Chess Endings 2 – and Mark Dvoretsky’s Endgame Manual.
+My books of choice are Silman’s Complete Endgame Course: From Beginner to Master, three books by John Nunn – Understanding Chess Endgames (read my review here), Nunn’s Chess Endings Volume 1 and Nunn’s Chess Endings Volume 2 – and Mark Dvoretsky’s Endgame Manual.
 Silman’s book is divided by playing strength.
 I have worked through the sections up to 1799 USCF.
 The reasons I stopped there are that it was one section above the grading group I am currently in, and I thought Nunn’s Understanding Chess Endings would be a good bridge between Silman’s more elementary work and more advanced studies.
 I am about 10 (of 100) topics into Nunn’s Understanding Chess Endgames.
 When I complete that, I plan to return to the later chapters of Silman’s course, before tackling Nunn’s two more advanced books.
 I plan to round off this initial endgame study phase with Dvoretsky’s Endgame Manual.
 These books are likely to keep me occupied for somewhere between eighteen months and two years.
 There are other books which I plan to study after that, but that is for later.
 In addition to the book study, I do the two endgame positions Chess Tempo allows me to do for free every day.

 In the next post I’ll talk about the second priority in my chess study plan, tactics.